GiveMeAMilk/nolf2-docs/docs/04-ContentPacksAndModifications.md

 5. Browse to the folder that you copied the file to
 6. Select the TGA file you want to import. .
 7. Click “Open”.
-8. Left click on the newly Imported tga file and select "texture properties" from the list.
+8. Left click on the newly Imported tga file and select `texture properties` from the list.
 9. Change the compression checkbox from 32-bit to S3TC DTX1 (8x compression)
 10. Left click and select “Export as 8 bit dtx file”.